Ferns For Zone 9

 Christmas ferns are native to Missouri and grow naturally on moist as well as dry sloping areas in the region.
 They are great for landscaping purposes because they protect it during winter months.
 They are named Christmas ferns because of their growth, which occurs in clumps and resembles an evergreen Or Christmas trees.
 They grow well in medium moisture and either partial or full shade.

 New York Ferns

-Lady ferns are also medium shape fern varieties.
+Lady ferns are also familiar shape fern varieties.
 They are called lady ferns because of their delicate bladed appearance.
-These ferns are one of the easiest varieties to grow, and even a novice gardener can be successful.
+These ferns are one of the most comfortable types to grow, and even a novice gardener can be successful.